Small Soldiers

 1998 film by Joe Dante From Wikipedia, the free encyclopedia

 Small Soldiers is a 1998 American science fiction film directed by Joe Dante from a screenplay by Ted Elliott.
 It stars Kirsten Dunst and Gregory Smith, along with the voices of Frank Langella and Tommy Lee Jones.
-The film depicts two conflicting factions of action figures who turn sentient after being programmed with a military microprocessor, putting lives in danger when one faction turns violent in their efforts to eliminate their enemy toys and anyone assisting them.
+The film depicts two factions of action figures that gain sentience after being implanted with military microprocessors.
+One faction grows increasingly violent in its attempts to destroy the other, putting lives in danger.

 Directed byJoe Dante